 The qubit transition frequency $f_q$ drops down rapidly when $\Phi\rightarrow\Phi_0/2$, and thermal energy $k_BT$ becomes comparable with the transition energy of the qubit $hf_q$.
 In this case, we have to consider the qubit's thermal excitation which will populate the first excited state.
 This excitation will reduce the contrast of the Ramsey fringe pattern and lower the maximal sensitivity to the flux of the $P_{\vert 1\rangle}$ pattern.
 This effect can be accounted for by introducing an additional factor to the Ramsey fringe pattern, which modifies Eq.~(\ref{eq_12}) to

 where $k_B$ is Boltzmann constant, and $T$ is the temperature of the sensor.
-While taking the derivative of Eq.~(\ref{eq_16}) in flux, we can think of the additional pre-factor being a constant as the change of the qubit frequency which causes the cosine argument to change by $\pi$ changes the $hf_q/k_BT$ ratio by only $0.4\%$ when qubit frequency is $f_q=1\ \rm{GHz}$.
+Taking the derivative of Eq.~(\ref{eq_16}) in flux, we simplify with an additional pre-factor being a constant as the change of the qubit frequency which causes the cosine argument to change by $\pi$ changes the $hf_q/k_BT$ ratio by only $0.4\%$ when qubit frequency is $f_q=1\ \rm{GHz}$.
 This means that the optimal time delivering the maximal sensitivity to the flux stays the same, and the maximal sensitivity value reads